 New York, NY 10004

-Make a payment in person in the Bursar’s Office, located on the 6th floor of 56 Broadway.
+You may also make a payment in person in the Bursar’s Office, located on the 6th floor of 56 Broadway.
 Bursar’s Office hours are Monday – Friday, 9am to 5pm.
-If you have any questions regarding your bill or payment in addition to dropping off your payment, please email Bursar@tkc.edu to set up an appointment.
+If you have any questions regarding your statement or payment in addition to dropping off your payment, please email email@example.com to set up an appointment.

 Additional Notes Regarding Payment

 Students in arrears to the College may not obtain academic transcripts nor be permitted to register for additional semesters until all prior balances are paid in full.
-Payments received for new enrollments will be applied to any outstanding balance due.
+A late payment fee of $35.00 plus 1.5 percent of the outstanding balance will be charged monthly until past due installments are paid in full.
+Payments received for registrations for future semesters will be applied to prior outstanding balances first.

 Any outstanding balances, including tuition, fees and interest remaining at the end of a semester will result in final grades being withheld.
 All balances must be cleared in order to register for the following semester or to receive a transcript.
-Diplomas will be withheld from graduating students until the balances are cleared.
+Graduating students with outstanding balances will not be allowed to participate in commencement exercises.
+In addition, diplomas will be withheld from graduating students until the balances are cleared.